amiteshCoder/Selenium-maven-Framework/README.md

 2.Go to ScreenShot folder.

-3.As per the date and name of the method failed, check for the screenshot name
+3.As per the date and name of the method failed, check for the screenshot name.